nithinadidela/tutorials/HT/partitioned-heat/fenics-fenics/flux_computation/README.md

 Procedure follows [this suggestion](https://fenicsproject.discourse.group/t/compute-gradient-of-scalar-field-on-boundarymesh/1172/2).
 Overall flux is conserved.
 Accuracy in single nodes depends on mesh resolution.

+## domainWithCornersHighOrder.py

+Like domainWithCorners.py, but using higher order basis functions, thus obtaining analytical solution.

 ## gradientOnBoundaryMesh.py

 Procedure follows [this suggestion](https://fenicsproject.discourse.group/t/project-gradient-on-boundarymesh/262/2).
 Overall flux is conserved.
 Accuracy in single nodes depends on mesh resolution.
 However, this approach is less accurate than the above one (domainWithCorners.py)